 The good thing is that the pinnacle of human mentality already exists.

-Think of your favorite spiritual tradition.
+Think of your favorite spiritual way of life.

 Hold on to the knowledge of them that you have, and seek that which you do not know.